psychemedia/island-storynotes/odo.md

 by Pierce, William
 Publication date 1908
 p260
 See First Part of K. Hen.
 VII.
 Act i. sc. iii.
 The houses on the Bankside are mentioned in the reign of Hen.
 II., in 1162, being then eighteen in number.
 Strict rules were issued for their regulation, the Clink prison being originally provided to receive transgressing 'stew -holders.'
 The title of the rules established by the Act 8 Hen.
-II. runs, ' Ordinances touching the government of the Stewholders in Southwark under the direc- tion of the Bishop of Winchester.'
+II. runs, ' Ordinances touching the government of the Stewholders in Southwark under the direction of the Bishop of Winchester.'
 As further indicating their ecclesiastical patronage, one of the houses bore the sign 'The Cardinal's Hat.'
 They were not finally abolished till 1546, under Hen.
-VIII. ; until which time the proiits accruing from their licences were no doubt in the hands of the Bishop of Winchester.
+VIII. ; until which time the profits accruing from their licences were no doubt in the hands of the Bishop of Winchester.
 See Manning and Bray's Hist, of Surrey (London, 1814), iii. pt.
 3, p.
 587 ; Stowe's London (ed.
 1754), ii.
 9 ; Maitland's London, ii.
 1391 ; Harrison's Description of England (Furnivall's ed.), App. by W. Rendle, F.R.C.S

 https://archive.org/details/topographicalhis04bray/mode/2up?q=Ordinances+Touching+the+Government+of+Stewholders
 A topographical history of Surrey